WK-Kz/Color-Swap-ROA-2/README.en.md

 - Make sure to close the game before using the program.

 ### Launching the Program
-- Open the application with Start.bat .
+- Open the application with Start.vbs .

 ### Selecting the Mods Folder
 - Click on the yellow button and select the location of the `Mods` folder you created.